 Combinatorial coding is the key to that faculty.
 This routine was discovered following landmark animal experiments.
 Calcium imaging identified individual mouse receptor neurons, which fired on recognition of specific odors.
 The investigators exposed the neurons to a range of smells.
 They found that a single receptor could identify several odors.
 At the same time, each odor was identified by several receptors.

 Different combinations of receptors fired to identify different odors.
 They followed a combinatorial code.
 Even slight changes in chemical structure activated different combinations of receptors.
 Thus, octanol smelled like oranges, while the similar compound octanoic acid smelled like sweat.
 Remembered codes enabled the organ to identify odors.
-The pivotal significance of that discovery is that combinatorial codes can store vast memories for patterns to transmit intelligent information.
+Leslie Vosshall reports that, in her lab, ordinary volunteers, (not wine tasters or perfumers), could clearly distinguish between different combinations of 128 odor molecules, indicating an average human ability to differentiate between 1 trillion smells.
+The pivotal significance of these findings is that combinatorial codes can store vast memories for patterns to transmit intelligent information.

 Language is not onecontinuousexpressionoftheidea.
 The words are separated for understanding.
 There are sentences, paragraphs, chapters and books.
 The mind recognizes these symbols in time dimensioned packets.
 Each sentence has an acceptable length and every sentence closes with a period.
 Those symbols represent ever longer sequences of pattern recognition steps.
 The human mind records and recognizes events against millions of sensory contexts.
 Understanding events is the essence of human intelligence.